 - http://chineseworksheetgenerator.org/ – I love, love, love this Chinese Worksheet Generator.
 You input any characters that you want and it will generate great looking practice worksheets, along with options for stroke order, etc..
 This is especially useful for us because it’s curriculum agnostic and allows us to customize the worksheets for our kids to suit whatever we are learning or need to practice more.

 Favorite Free Eye Chart Printables

 If you’ve read my posts on myopia, you know that eye health is a biggie for me.
 To help with some of the myopia reversal techniques and also regularly check everyone’s vision, I use free eye chart printables.
-Since my kids’ tend to memorize the chart, I’ve had to print different charts and find ones that allow a little customization.
+Since my kids’ tend to memorize the chart, I’ve even made my own customizable 10 feet and 20 feet eye charts.

 - https://www.homemade-gifts-made-easy.com/eye-chart-maker.html – this eyechart generator is meant to generate an eye chart for arts & crafts, but the output is still a decent chart.
 I put it up next to the standard Snellen to line up with the approximate sizing for vision testing (20/20, 20/40, etc.)

 - https://visionsource.com/site/assets/files/1192/vision_source_eye_chart.pdf or http://eyetestnow.com/images/snellen_block_letter_eye_chart_eye_exam_test.pdf – I found plenty of free Snellen charts with the standard letters (that my kids have memorized, haha)